Greg-T8/Notebook/topics/concepts/graphic_design.md

 ### Chapter 5: Contrast

-The Principle of Contrast states: **Contrast various elements of the piece to draw a reader's eye into the page.**
+The Principle of Contrast states: **Contrast various elements of the piece to draw a reader's eye into the pag

-Contrast not only serves to draw in the eye, but you can use it to organize information, clarify the hierarchy, guide a reader around the page, and provide a focus.
+Contrast has two purposes, and they are impossible to separate from each other.
+One purpose is to **create an interest on the page**&mdash;if a page is interesting to look at, it is more likely to be read.
+The other is to aid in the **organization** of the information.
+A reader should be able to instantly understand the way the information is organized, the logical flow from one item to another.
+Contrasting elements should never serve to confuse the reader or to create a focus that is not supposed to be a focus.

 Options for using contrast: